Find synonyms Find exact match

 Comparison of trial data — A 2008 meta-analysis of 15 randomized trials compared different antifungal agents for the treatment of invasive candidiasis and found that there were no differences in mortality between fluconazole and amphotericin B or the echinocandins .
-However, there was a higher rate of microbiologic failure in patients who received fluconazole compared with amphotericin B (RR 1.52; 95% CI 1.12-2.07) or the echinocandin, anidulafungin (RR 2.0; 95% CI 1.16-3.44).
+However, there was a higher rate of microbiologic failure in patients who received fluconazole compared with amphotericin B (relative risk [RR] 1.52; 95% CI 1.12-2.07) or the echinocandin anidulafungin (RR 2.0; 95% CI 1.16-3.44).

 A 2012 patient-level quantitative review evaluated observational data gathered from 1915 patients included in seven randomized treatment trials of candidemia and invasive candidiasis, including those described above .
 Patients who were treated with an echinocandin had improved survival compared with those treated with an azole or an amphotericin B formulation (odds ratio 0.65, 95% CI 0.45-0.94).

-OPHTHALMOLOGIC EVALUATION — All patients who have candidemia should undergo an ophthalmologic examination by an ophthalmologist to look for evidence of endophthalmitis, whether or not they have ocular symptoms, as recommended in the IDSA guidelines for treatment of candidiasis .
+OPHTHALMOLOGIC EVALUATION — All patients who have candidemia, whether or not they have ocular symptoms, should undergo an ophthalmologic examination by an ophthalmologist to look for evidence of endophthalmitis, as recommended in the Infectious Diseases Society of America (IDSA) guidelines for treatment of candidiasis .
 (See "Epidemiology, clinical manifestations, and diagnosis of fungal endophthalmitis", section on 'Ophthalmic examination'.)

-Some authorities have suggested that catheter removal may not be necessary in neutropenic patients with candidemia (eg, patients with hematologic malignancies undergoing cytotoxic chemotherapy, hematopoietic cell transplant recipients), in whom the source is often the gastrointestinal tract rather than the central venous catheter [68,69].
-Some clinicians will attempt to retain the catheters in such patients.
-A case can be made for the gastrointestinal tract as the source of candidemia in many patients, especially those who are neutropenic or who have disruption of gastrointestinal tract integrity due to graft-versus-host disease or chemotherapy [70,71].
-An extension of this argument, put forth by the same authors, is that not all catheters have to be removed in non-neutropenic patients with candidemia .
+Some authorities have suggested that catheter removal may not be necessary in neutropenic patients with candidemia (eg, patients with hematologic malignancies undergoing cytotoxic chemotherapy, hematopoietic cell transplant recipients with graft-versus-host disease), in whom the source is often the gastrointestinal tract rather than the central venous catheter [69,70].
+Some clinicians will attempt to retain the catheters in such patients [71,72].
+An extension of this argument, put forth by the same authors, is that not all catheters have to be removed in nonneutropenic patients with candidemia .

 Several studies, albeit with limitations, have evaluated whether central venous catheter removal is beneficial: